MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-21-my-single-tiny-todo-file.md

 When there are more than ~10 bullet points I get the strong urge to resolve and remove old bullet points.

-The todo file currently contains 22 of these bullet points, so I am focused on resolving bullet points right now.
+My todo file currently contains 22 of these bullet points, so I am focused on resolving bullet points right now.

 You don't even need to keep it in a file.
 For years I had been editing a single Discord message of mine, because I liked its message length limit.